MaximeJabarian/llm-evaluation-app/README.md

 5. **Visualize Results:**
    - Once the metrics are computed, results are displayed through various graphs, including gauge plots and histograms, providing a comprehensive view of the model's performance.

-## Files

-- `QAMetrics.py`: Contains the class and methods for computing the evaluation metrics.
-- `README.md`: The readme file you are currently reading.
-- `demo_fast.gif`: A GIF demonstrating the app in action.
-- `llm-eval-streamlit-app.py`: The main Streamlit application file.
-- `requirements.txt`: A list of Python dependencies required to run the app.

 ## Features